 At Stoberry children have access to personal myON accounts - check your child's reading diary for their log in details.
 The website gives children access to thousands of titles and quizzes.
 Children can access myON at home and it is regularly used to support reading in school.
 Minutes read on myON per class is also celebrated weekly in assembly.

 All children participate in daily guided reading sessions.
 This involves reading aloud, completing comprehension activities and reading for pleasure.
 Children read a wide range of books from comics to non-fiction.
 In Year 5 and 6 this progresses to whole class reading to prepare children for secondary school.

 All children are issued with a reading diary to communicate their reading progress with parents and carers at home.
 In your child’s reading diary, you will find their passwords for our reading systems such as myON and Accelerated Reader as well as their Doodle log ins.
-School staff will hear children read regularly and record this in their reading records.
-Children and adults are encouraged to write in reading records to evidence reading at home.
+School staff will hear children read regularly and record this in their reading diaries.
+Children and adults are encouraged to write in reading diaries to evidence reading at home.

 Reading at Home

 Reading with parents and carers at home is invaluable.
 Effective reading to an adult involves careful questioning about what the child is reading and how the story may develop.
 Click on the document below for prompt questions to help your child understand what they are reading.

 We pride ourselves on having a range of books in our school library and classrooms that celebrate diversity and equality.
 These books are available to all children throughout the academic year in the library and we hope to continue to add more through funding and our wishlist page.
 If you are able to donate any books take a look at the latest newsletter for our current book wishlist.